wt hook

 Command reference

-wt hook - Run hooks independently
+wt hook - Run configured hooks

 Usage: wt hook [OPTIONS] <COMMAND>